 At UC, we make a connection between learning and doing.
 The cooperative education system was started here more than 100 years ago, and today UC co-ops get real-world experience and “earn while they learn.”

 UC has more than 44,000 undergraduate and graduate students, and the main campus is listed among the world’s most beautiful, according to Forbes magazine.

-• The online Criminal Justice program was ranked 14th in the country by U.S. News & World Report in 2016.
+• The online graduate Criminal Justice program was ranked seventh in the country by U.S. News & World Report in 2018.

 • The University of Cincinnati Corrections Institute has trained over 20,000 corrections professionals at 335 agencies around the globe.

 • UC’s School Psychology program is the first program in the country accredited by the Association of Behavior Analysis International.